 In 2014, the White House issued a Presidential Memorandum directing federal agencies to create a federal task force to come up with recommendations to "reverse pollinator losses and help restore populations to healthy levels."
 The memorandum recognized the severe losses in the populations of the nation's pollinators, including honey bees, wild bees, monarch butterflies, and others.
-The final report, issued a year later, identifies key recommendations to protect pollinator populations, but falls short of necessary regulatory action, including the cancellation and suspension of bee-killing systemic pesticides.
-Concerned groups, environmentalists and beekeepers believe that without the suspension of pollinator habitat recommended by the federal plan will remain a source of pesticide exposure and poisoning.
+199 The final report, issued a year later, identifies key recommendations to protect pollinator populations, but falls short of necessary regulatory action, including the cancellation and suspension of bee-killing systemic pesticides.
+Concerned groups, environmentalists and beekeepers believe that without the suspension of neonicotinoid and other systemic insecticide use, the expansion of pollinator habitat recommended by the federal plan will remain a source of pesticide exposure and poisoning.